 - Stopping the engine after rotation at high speed may shorten the engine life.
 Do not stop the engine suddenly except in case of emergency. - If the engine is overheated, do not stop the engine immediately.
 Gradually lower the engine temperature by rotating the engine at medium rotational speed before stopping the engine. - 1.
-Move the engine speed control lever 1 or turn the engine speed control dial 1 to idle the engine for approximately five minutes with no load.
+Idle the engine for approximately five minutes with no load.